 - Aerospace Industries Association

-- Federal Aviation Administration
+- Federal Aviation Administration ٠

 - National Transportation Safety Board

 Ms. Blakey is president and CEO of Rolls-Royce North America.
 From 2007 to 2015, she was president and CEO of Aerospace Industries Association, the nation's largest aerospace and defense trade association.
-Prior to that she served as the Administrator of the Federal Aviation Administration from 2002 to 2007 and chair of the National Transportation Safety Board from 2001 to 2002.
+Prior to that she served as the Administrator of the Federal Aviation Administration from 2002 to 2007 and as chair of the National Transportation Safety Board from 2001 to 2002.
 She previously served on the President's Export Council Subcommittee on Export Administration, the Washington Area Airports Task Force Advisory Board and the International Aviation Women's Association Advisory Board.

-- Alaska Airlines and Horizon Air (subsidiaries of Alaska Air Group) - · Noblis Board of Trustees (a non-profit science, technology and strategy organization) - NASA Advisory Council - Independent Takata Quality Assurance Panel - International Coordinating Council of Aerospace Industries Associations
+- Alaska Airlines, Horizon Air and Virgin America (subsidiaries of Alaska Air Group) - Noblis Board of Trustees (a non-profit science, technology and strategy organization) - NASA Advisory Council - Rolls-Rovce North America

-· BA, Mary Washington College of the University of Virginia
+BA, Mary Washington College of the University of Virginia

-Phyllis J. Campbell, 64 Chairman, JPMorgan Chase & Co.
+Phyllis J. Campbell, 65 Chairman, JPMorgan Chase & Co.
 Pacific Northwest Region

-Director of Alaska Air Group since 2002 Lead Director

-Governance and Nominating Committee (Chair)
+Director of Alaska Air Group since 2002 Lead Independent Director (until May 2016) Governance and Nominating Committee (Chair) Qualifications:

 - Extensive Business Experience

-- Community Leadership
+- Community Leadership ٠

 - Governance Expertise